digitalpalidictionary/dpd-db/tools/README.md

+# tools
-# Various functions that get imported and used across the codebase.
+Various frequently used functions that get imported and across the codebase.